Aegean Sea: Medieval period

-Modern Period
+Modern period

 The Greek War of Independence allowed a Greek state on the coast of the Aegean from 1829 onward.
 The Ottoman Empire held a presence over the sea for over 500 years until its dissolution following World War I, when it was replaced by modern Turkey.
 During the war, Greece gained control over the area around the northern coast of the Aegean.
 By the 1930s, Greece and Turkey had about resumed their present-day borders.

 In the Italo-Turkish War of 1912, Italy captured the Dodecanese islands, and had occupied them since, reneging on the 1919 Venizelos–Tittoni agreement to cede them to Greece.
 The Greco-Italian War took place from October 1940 to April 1941 as part of the Balkans Campaign of World War II.
-The Italian war aim was to establish a Greek puppet state, which would permit the Italian annexation of the Sporades and the Cyclades islands in the Aegean Sea, to be administered as a part of the Italian Aegean Islands.
+The Italian war aim was to establish a Greek puppet state, which would permit the Italian annexation of the Sporades and Cyclades islands in the Aegean Sea, to be administered as a part of the Italian Aegean Islands.
 The German invasion resulted in the Axis occupation of Greece.
 The German troops evacuated Athens on 12 October 1944, and by the end of the month, they had withdrawn from mainland Greece.
 Greece was then liberated by Allied troops.